sc2hool8win/gcd/README.md

     $ gcd
     ```
 1. Internal Automatic Operation
     1. If the creation date of the file ".git/logs/HEAD" is newer than the creation date of the dictionary list, the dictionary list ".keepCache" will be automatically rebuilt before being moved by the command.
+    1. Note: Since it refers to logs/HEAD, "gcd" does not work in a repository with 0 commits.

 ## Status
 - Release v0.1.0 : I started using commands in normal work.
 - Start v0.0.0 : I was thinking of learning a non-interpreter language and considered C and Rust.
 I thought the Rust language would be interesting to start with; I often work in Git's Shell environment and wanted to make it easy to move DIRs that require up and down the hierarchy, so that's what I went for for my first Rust.
-I just want to make it look like Rust, as the compile error has just disappeared.
+I would like to learn how to write code that takes advantage of the features of the Rust language.